JeonHaewon/UGRP_2023/README.md

 ## Description
 - **People**: Haewon Jeon, Hwajung Lee, Haim Lee, Hyunju Song
-- **Abstract**: This is the project for UGRP(Undergraduate Research Program) in DGIST.
-Through this project, we wanted to create a deep learning model that verifies the similarity of music
+- **Abstract**: This is the project for UGRP(Undergraduate Group Research Program) in DGIST.
+Through this project, we wanted to create a deep learning model that verifies the similarity of music.

 ## Files